posit-dev/publisher/README.md

 # Posit Publisher

-Posit Publisher lets you publish projects to Connect using a code-first workflow, via an extension for VSCode or Positron.
+Posit Publisher lets you publish projects to Connect using a code-first workflow, via an extension for VSCode.

 [Documentation](docs/index.md)